Last Updated on

 What to do in Ladakh

-It’s a great place for trekking.
-Aside from staying in Leh -the central launching ground- many travelers like visiting Nubra Valley, Kardung-la (the highest drivable pass), Hundar/Diskit (see two-humped camels and a giant Buddha), Kargil, Thiksey Monastary, Pangong Lake (a film location for some Bollywood films) and much more...
+Ladakh has great treks.
+Aside from staying in Leh -the central launching ground of trekking tours- travelers like visiting Nubra Valley, Kardung-la (the highest drivable pass), Hundar/Diskit ( two-humped camels and a giant Buddha), Kargil, Thiksey Monastary, Pangong Lake (a famous location due to Bollywood films).

 Can’t believe I’m still in India and this is late May!